Postcard Image

 Two events guided their professional choice.
 One day in school, Josep saw a picture of an architect working at a stand-up desk.
 He showed the picture to Joachim, asserting that this would be the perfect job for them when they grew up, as they would work standing side by side, while Jordi could rest comfortably under the desk.
 The second was the construction of Parc Guell, designed by Antoni Gaudi, near their home.
 Fascinated by the construction of the park’s curving structures, unlike any they had seen before, the trio spent many hours watching the workmen and became friends with the gentle Gaudi, who took a special interest in the three boys, patiently explaining his techniques.
 They later entered the Barcelona Higher School of Architecture, graduating with honors in 1914, and immersed themselves in the Catalan modernisme movement, working under their beloved Gaudi on the Sagrada Familia.
 Inspired by Gaudi’s use of strings and suspended weights to design arches, the brothers discovered that they could link their own bodies in complex organic forms.
 It is said that many of the curving abstract shapes of the interior were based on the brothers’ elaborate contortions.
 The trio could hold a single pose for several hours, and Gaudi often had them pose on-site.

-After the death of Gaudi in 1926, the brothers decided to move the New York City, to bring their own unique school of architecture, which they dubbed humanisme, to the United States.
+After the death of Gaudi in 1926, the brothers decided to move the New York City, bringing their own unique school of architecture, which they dubbed humanisme, to the United States.
 The brothers argued that buildings should reflect the organic nature of the people they would house and therefore must be based on structures found only in nature.
 Because buildings were constructed for people, the brothers asserted that logically architecture must be built around the human form.
 Initially, there was some interest in their unique style.
 In this rare photograph, the brothers are seen designing a cupola for a New York City skyscraper.

 However, the beginnings of the Art Deco movement, with its emphasis on technology and clean, unadorned lines, soon overshadowed the brothers.
 Also, because there were only three of them, this limited the size and scope of their designs.
 However, Frank Lloyd Wright was intrigued by the brothers’ emphasis on livable scale, organic design, and creating communication between a building’s interior and the outdoors, and invited them to join his firm in Chicago.
 The trio settled into a quiet life, and were successful enough to bring their parents over, setting them up in a small bakery.
 Suddenly, Joachim developed a huge, painful swelling where Jordi’s body joined his thigh.
 Fearful of the worst, the brothers sought out as specialist, who informed them that the late-blooming Jordi had grown a fully-developed head.
 Surgery successfully freed Jordi, who joined their parents in the bakery, where he became famous for his unusual soaring cakes, with their flowing arches and swirling spires.
 Sensing a new outlet for their creativity, Joachim and Joseph joined their brother, expanding into chocolates and candy.
 Triple-J Confectionary still exists today and ironically supplies most of the specially-shaped chocolates and candies sold as souvenirs at Casa Mila, Parc Guell, and other historical sites throughout Barcelona.